-The stage of a cancer refers to whether the cancer has spread beyond the breast, and if so, where in the body the cancer has spread.
-Measuring the stage of breast cancer helps doctors decide how to treat it.
+The of a cancer refers to whether the cancer has spread beyond the breast, and if so, where in the body the cancer has spread.
+Measuring the of breast cancer helps doctors decide how to treat it.
 Breast cancer most often starts as a lump within the breast that can grow and spread:

 - within the breast

 - to nearby tissue (such as , skin or the chest wall)